PelionIoT/simple-mbed-cloud-client/README.md

             "sd.SPI_CS"                        : "PE_4",
    ```

-    If you are using SPI/QSPI flash, please make sure you have specified the correct SPI frequency by configuring spif-driver.SPI_FREQ.
+    If you are using SPI/QSPI flash, please make sure you have specified the correct SPI frequency by configuring `spif-driver.SPI_FREQ`.
 If it is not configured, 40Mhz will be applied by default.

 - **Flash** - Define the basics for the microcontroller flash.
 For example: